 Participants normally complete the Online MBA within three years.
 Regulations state that participants must complete the program within six years.
 Courses are completed in sequence and are typically two months in length.
 Students are expected to devote 20 to 25 study hours per week to participate in the program.

-MBA On campus
+MBA On Campus

-The MBA on campus program is designed for people who wish to complete the MBA in one intensive year of study.
+The MBA on-campus program is designed for people who wish to complete the MBA in one intensive year of study.

 The MBA on campus program also requires completion of thirteen courses and a major research project or the program may be completed entirely by coursework by completing fifteen courses.

 The courses are completed on campus at the University of Guelph.
 Participants complete required coursework in three consecutive semesters beginning annually in September.
-A fourth semester is sometimes necessary to complete a major research project or thesis.

 Computer Systems Requirements